mkopciuszynski/ElettraSPEM/README.md

 3. Make an alias/shortcut for the following file: igor pro folder\wavemetrics procedures\file input output\hdf5 browser.ipf.
 4. Move the alias or shortcut into the "igor pro folder\igor procedures" folder.

-This activates igor procedures that implement an hdf5 browser and add a "new hdf5 browser" menu item in the data->load waves menu.
+This activates Igor procedures that implement an hdf5 browser and add a "new hdf5 browser" menu item in the data->load waves menu.